JoyMonteiro/bharatsim-tutorial/source/firstprogram.rst

       logger.info("Total time: {} s", (endTime - startTime) / 1000)
     }

-In the defineSimulation, we call upon a function called createSchedules.
+In the ``defineSimulation``, we call upon a function called ``createSchedules``.
 The following piece of code will define this function

 .. code-block:: scala